Lead the world of construction

 - earnings and employment rates increase with the level of qualification completed

 - five years after completion, the median earnings of young master’s graduates are 15% higher than for those with a bachelor’s degree.

 New Zealand is a great place to study.
 Massey University’s reputation is supported by our international rankings, accreditations and associations.
 We are rated five star plus by the QS World University Rankings.

 Massey University has small class sizes, and our lecturers and staff are friendly and approachable.

 As an international student, there are entry requirements that will apply to you.
 We recommend that you apply at least three months before your anticipated start date so your application can be processed in time.
 There are additional steps you will need to take.
 These include obtaining a visa and travel bookings if your study is to be in New Zealand.

 All students must meet university entrance requirements to be admitted to the University.

 To enter the Master of Construction you will have been awarded or qualified for:

-In addition to the above requirements, admission to the Master of Construction by thesis (90 or 120 credits of research) requires that you will have achieved a grade average of B over the qualifying 700-level courses in the Postgraduate Diploma in Construction, or equivalent qualification.
+In addition to the above requirements, admission to the Master of Construction by research (includes a 90 credit thesis) requires that you will have achieved a grade average of B over the qualifying 700-level courses in the Postgraduate Diploma in Construction, or equivalent qualification.

 To study this programme you must meet Massey University's English language standards.